attheapplab/stdouter-go/README.md

-# Logger
+# Stdouter

-Logger is an opinionated middleware for logging incoming HTTP requests.
+Stdouter is an opinionated middleware for logging incoming HTTP requests.

 It may be used in conjuction with [Connector](https://github.com/attheapplab/connector-go).